linventif/premade/README.md

 # Configuration & Language

-All the configuration of the addon is in then folder config.
+All the configurations files are in the `config` folder.

 To configure the addon, you can edit the `sh_config.lua` file.